noiseprotocol/noise_spec/noise.md

 8. Handshake re-initialization and "Noise Pipes"
 ===============================================

+A Noise handshake pattern specifies a rigid sequence of messages.
+But there may be protocols that require branching to different sequences of message.
+For
+example:

+ * An initiator might only authenticate itself if requested to do so by the responder.

+ * An initiator might attempt a zero-RTT handshake based on presumptive knowledge of the responder's static public key.
+But if the responder has changed their public key, the responder might need to execute a "fallback" handshake where they transmit their new static public key to the initiator, and the initiator resends the zero-RTT data.

+The first case could be supported by simply using a handshake pattern such as `Noise_XX` that is a superset of desired functionality, and sending dummy static public keys or ignoring static public keys as necessary.

+But sometimes more efficiency is desired.
+To

+A protocol might need to dynamically branch between different handshake patterns.
+For example,

 A protocol may support **handshake re-initialization**.
 In this case, the recipient of a handshake message must also receive some indication whether this